1 Corinthians 1 – Jesus, the Wisdom of God

 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.

 a.
-In 1 Corinthians 1:17, Paul declared the idea that the cross could be made of no effect if it were presented with the wisdom of words.
+For the message of the cross: In 1 Corinthians 1:17, Paul declared the idea that the cross could be made of no effect if it were presented with the wisdom of words.
 Paul now will show why this is true of the cross and the message of the gospel.

 b.
 The message of the cross is foolishness to those who are perishing: To those who reject the salvation of the cross, the idea of being saved through the work of a crucified man is foolish.